Username or Email Address

 The client, a government department of a Middle Eastern country, wanted to discover how the country’s reputation fared in opinion-forming online sites and social media across seven Arabic-speaking target markets in the region, plus key international news sites, in relation to six key themes of reputational interest:

 The client had conducted an awareness campaign highlighting numerous government initiatives and events intended to improve the lives of its citizens, resident expatriates and neighbouring countries.
 These were widely publicised through a number of public relations activities including press releases and conferences, interviews, advertising (press, online and OOH) and social media campaigns.
+The question for this client was not how effective a particular communications campaign was in the immediate aftermath of that campaign with its Tier 1 target (home) audience, but rather how much of an impact these positive activities have on the country’s reputation in other markets, against the backdrop of other events.

 As a general rule, the country’s own traditional media, and to some extent users on social media, tend to be highly supportive of government initiatives.
 The more challenging communications goal for the client was to have resonance for their positive messages outside of their home market which would translate into favourable public opinion for the country.